Fl0-0/msr605/README.md

-this tool allow a user to use the MS605 reader/writer
+this tool allows a user to use the MS605 reader/writer

+iso and raw mode